chocolatey/docs/input/en-us/central-management/setup/service.md

 Please refer to the [Chocolatey Central Management Service Windows Account Considerations](xref:ccm-service#chocolatey-central-management-service-windows-account-considerations) and select an option that works best for your organization.

 [Central Management Setup](xref:ccm-setup) | [Chocolatey Central Management](xref:central-management)

+### Error 1053: The service did not respond to the start or control request in a timely fashion.

+If the Chocolatey Central Management Service is not able to be started due to "Error 1053: The service did not respond to the start or control request in a timely fashion.", it is likely caused due to no compatible versions of dotnet aspnetruntime not being installed.

+The installed runtimes can be listed with `dotnet --list-runtimes`.
+Ensure that a 6.x.x version of Microsoft.AspNetCore.App is listed.
+If there is not a version listed, reinstall `dotnet-6.0-aspnetruntime`.

+There is a known issue with the aspnetcoremodule-v2 installer that will uninstall the aspnetruntime on upgrade, which may be the root cause for this missing runtime. https://github.com/dotnetcore-chocolatey/dotnetcore-chocolateypackages/issues/64